asantos00/website/content/blog/e2e-tests-with-cypress.md

 ## Cypress

-Cypress is a e2e testing framework based on [puppeteer](https://github.com/GoogleChrome/puppeteer), a nodejs library to control Chromium based applications.

-I think Cypress is different because of how easy it is to install, write tests, and run them.
+Cypress is a e2e testing framework that runs directly the browser.
+In my opinion it stands out because of how easy it is to install, write and run tests.

 ## Demo application